Greeshma23-cmk/Mini-voting-System/README.md

 # Mini Voting System

-This project is an Embedded C-based Mini Voting System developed for basic election/voting applications using button inputs and displays.
+This project is an embedded  C-based Mini Voting System developed for basic election/voting applications using button inputs and displays.
 It allows users to cast votes and displays the voting results in real time.

 ## Features